Botanic Gardens Belfast Location

 Every year from 2011 to 2016, the Botanic Gardens was awarded the Green Flag Award, which recognises the best open spaces in the UK.

-On any semi warm day – Botanic Gardens will be flooded by young and old seeking to catch some sunshine and work on their tan.
-It is particularly popular with students – as it is so close to Queen’s University where many study and the surrounding streets where they live.
+On any semi-warm day – Botanic Gardens will be flooded by young and old seeking to catch some sunshine and work on their tan.
+It is particularly popular with students – as it is so close to Queen’s University where many studies and the surrounding streets where they live.

 Important Historical Facts

 Queen Victoria visited the Botanic Gardens twice during her reign.
-Her first visit was in August 1849 and her second visit was during her Diamond Jubilee in 1897.
+Her first visit was on August 1849 and her second visit was during her Diamond Jubilee in 1897.

 Considered to be the largest museum in Northern Ireland, Ulster Museum is located within the Belfast Botanic Gardens and takes up around 8,000 square meters of display space.
 It features a wide variety of artefacts, including fine art and applied art, archaeology, ethnography, treasures from the Spanish Armada, local history, numismatics, industrial archaeology, botany, zoology and geology.